zhunan0905/deep-photo-styletransfer-tf/README.md

 ## Usage
 ### Basic Usage
+We then can run the model when the environment we implemented above is active.
 You need to specify the path of content image, style image, content image segmentation, style image segmentation and then run the command

 ```
 python deep_photostyle.py --content_image_path <path_to_content_image> --style_image_path <path_to_style_image> --content_seg_path <path_to_content_segmentation> --style_seg_path <path_to_style_segmentation> --style_option 2